Photos by Bill Kinkaid

 Non-members are welcome to join field trips as a way to review the activities of the Society but are asked to limit their participation to a maximum of three events.

-For more information about Nature Vancouver field trips, contact the Field Trip Coordinator or the Hiking and Backpacking Team Leader.
+For more information about Nature Vancouver field trips, contact the Field Trip Coordinator email@example.com.

 Field Trip Schedule

 Nature Vancouver field trips are scheduled on most weekends and some week days.
-The complete schedule is available at EVENTS CALENDER.
+The complete schedule is available at EVENTS CALENDAR.